flatpressblog/flatpress/README.md

 - Enjoy blogging with FlatPress!

 ## Credits
-FlatPress was initially developed by Edoardo Vacchi (NoWhereMan): http://www.nowhereland.it<br>
+FlatPress was initially developed by [Edoardo Vacchi (NoWhereMan)](http://www.nowhereland.it "nowhereland.it").
 Edoardo was supported by Hydra, drudo, giulio, alcor, and Tychondriax.<br>
 <br>
-Since 2018, FlatPress is taken care of by Arvid Zimmermann: https://arvidzimmermann.de
+Since 2018, FlatPress is taken care of by [Arvid Zimmermann](https://arvidzimmermann.de "arvidzimmermann.de").